This page provides a variety of resources regarding legal US online poker.

 When can you gamble online?
-That’s not known yet, but it should be sometime in 2018.
+That’s not known yet, but it should be sometime within the next couple months.

 New York online poker

-New York made significant headway in the fight to regulate online poker in 2016, with legislation making it past the introductory phase for the first time.
-Online poker failed to pass in 2016, and again went nowhere in 2017.
+New York made significant headway in the fight to regulate online poker in 2016 and 2017, with legislation making it past the introductory phase for the first time.
+Online poker passed the Senate in both years, but little progress was made in 2018.

 New York voters: Use this simple tool to urge your lawmakers to pass an online poker bill this year.
 It only takes a minute.

 Michigan online gambling

 Michigan represents the newest effort to regulate online gambling in the US.
 Despite making some headway in 2016 and 2017, the state legislation faces a steep uphill climb if it hopes to cross the finish line in 2018.

 A bill — SB 889 — was introduced by State Senator Mike Kowall back in April 2016.
 Shortly thereafter, the Michigan Regulatory Reform Committee held an informational hearing on the bill and online gambling in general.

 Hopes rose, when in mid-May, Kowall was quoted stating that he was “fairly confident” online gambling legislation could pass a vote 2016.
 His optimism gained merit when SB 889 and a substitute bill sailed by a vote in the Senate Regulatory Reform Committee in early June.